Why Malta Is One of the Mediterranean’s Most Rewarding Destinations

 Fares & Tickets

-Standard bus fares are €2.50 in summer (14 June–18 October) and €2.00 in winter.
-Tickets are valid for 2 hours, allowing unlimited transfers within that period.
-Night routes, Special Services, and Tallinja Direct (express routes, including airport services) cost €3.00.
-Tickets can be purchased on board with cash, a contactless bank card, or smartphone payment.
+Standard bus fares are €2.50 in summer (mid-June to mid-October) and €2.00 in winter, and tickets are valid for two hours, allowing unlimited transfers within that period.
+Night routes, special services, and Tallinja Direct express routes cost €3.00.
+Tickets can be purchased on board using cash, contactless bank cards, or mobile payments, and travellers must keep their ticket or validated card as inspectors carry out random checks.
+Fines for travelling without a valid ticket are around €50.

 Tallinja Cards